igorhaf/elevate-admin/docs/en/model-form-field-management.md

 The built-in `map` and `editor` fields requires the front-end files via cdn, and if there are problems with the network, they can be removed in the following ways

 Locate the file `app/Admin/bootstrap.php`.
-If the file does not exist, update `laravel-admin` and create this file.
+If the file does not exist, update `elevate-admin` and create this file.

 ```php